 Reading is the supreme “lifehack” — distilled knowledge that often took years to assemble can be consumed in just a few hours.

 And in all honestly, the more you know about social psychology and human behavior, the better.

 By reading books related to intensive studies, you are able to essentially “jumpstart” your self-education and learn what researchers, professors, and authors have learned in a fraction of the time.

 I can’t think of a single better way to empower your brain (and yourself) than that.

 About the List

-The 50 greatest books in the realms of social psychology, neuromarketing and just plain understanding your brilliant brain await you!
+A compilation of 50 great books in the realms of social psychology, neuromarketing and human behavior.

-The only other thing I’d like to add is that to ensure an unbiased presentation, I have decided to include ZERO Amazon affiliate links to any of the books below.
+The only other thing I’d like to add is that to ensure an unbiased presentation, I have decided to include no Amazon affiliate links to any of the books below.

 I want you to be able to enjoy them without having to worry about, “Is this guy pushing these books on me in order to get an affiliate comission?”

 The answer is no, so enjoy, and if you want to help me out, share the list with a friend.